ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 We consider a second example to illustrate problems with handling non-trivial data relationships in spreadsheets.
-Fig. :ref:`fig-complexdata` displays data that a university might have for students in two departments in Engineering.
+Fig. :ref:`fig-complexdata` displays data that a university might have for students in two departments in the School of Engineering.
 The data are organized into two tables
 (``CSE`` and ``Biology``) grouped under ``Engineering``, with separate columns for student identifiers